lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     **Figure 5:** The "Load New Table" window.
 It will open automatically while the query is running and close when the query finishes.

 **2.3.**  Note that, once the query completes, there is a second table in the "Table List" panel of the main TOPCAT window.
-Now, like in Step 1.4 of Example 1, click on the “Display table cell data” icon.
+Now, ensure that the new table is highlighted in the "Table List" panel, and, like in Step 1.4 of Example 1, click on the “Display table cell data” icon.

 .. figure:: /_static/TOPCAT_CMD_tutorial_06.png
     :name: TOPCAT_CMD_tutorial_06